yenlincc/cert-2-aws-creds/README.md

 Store the content of your certificate and private key as GitHub secrets:
 ![GitHub secrets](imgs/GitHub_secrets.png).

-Here is a sample of how to use this Action:
+Here is a sample usage of this Action:
 ```yaml
 name: Demo
 on: